Places to visit In Kerala In December

 Athirapally Waterfalls is the most prominent getaway from Cochin and attracts millions of visitors every year.
 Together with Vazhachal and the picturesque route through Western Ghats presented, Athirapally waterfalls is a prominent seat in World tourist Map.

 The most beautiful waterfalls in Kerala, a must visit spot for anybody who would like to enjoy the beauty of Kerala is Athirapally Waterfalls.
 Located 78 Kms away from Kochi (Cochin), at the entrance to Sholayar Forest Ranges, this waterfall is a popular picnic spot.
 Water drops down from a height of 80 feet and join Chalakkudy River.
-Dont skip these places to visit in kerala in december.
+Dont skip these places to visit in december.

 The charm of the Athirapally waterfalls and Vazhachal nature cannot be described by words, Starting calmly from the high ranges, and crashing through gorges overhung with Combined with the greenery, it infuses freshness into any tired soul. trees, these waterfall is one of the best places in India to re-capture a real sense of the classical idea of the ‘Picturesque’ – not just calm and sweet, but something wild and natural.